-The Employment Equity Act requires employers to take special action to provide equal employment opportunities for 4 groups: women, aboriginal people, disabled individuals, and members of visible minorities.
-LEEP requires employers to report how many individuals representing each protected group are employed and what actions have been taken to better represent the groups within the workplace.
+The Employment Equity Act requires employers to take special action to provide equal employment opportunities for four groups: women, aboriginal people, disabled individuals, and members of visible minorities.
+LEEP requires employers to report how many individuals they employ from each protected group and what actions have been taken to better represent these groups within their workplace.

-ATS software can help your company track the number of employees that are hired from each protected class.
-The software can be used to provide the necessary reports at the appropriate time.
-Additionally, ATS software can be used to keep organized notes throughout the hiring process so that you are protected if discrimination accusations ever arise.
+ATS recruiting features can help your company track the number of employees that are hired from each protected class.
+The software can be used to provide the necessary reports at the appropriate time and help you keep organized notes throughout the hiring process so that your business is protected if discrimination accusations ever arise.

 Employment Standards and the Canada Labour Code

 The Canada Labour Code governs employers that are considered to be under federal jurisdiction.
 Most other private employers must adhere to provincial employment standards.
-Employment standards specify the minimum requirements for holidays, paid vacations, number of hours, minimum wage, layoff procedures, and termination terms.
+These standards specify the minimum requirements for holidays, paid vacations, number of work hours, minimum wage, layoff procedures, and termination terms.

-Employment standards may vary from province to province and from company to company depending on whether it falls under federal jurisdiction or not.
-ATS software can assist with ensuring that the employment standards are being followed and accurately represented on job postings.
+Employment standards may vary from province to province and from company to company, depending on whether it falls under federal jurisdiction or not.
+Many applicant tracking systems can assist with ensuring that the employment standards are being followed and accurately represented on job postings.
 This can become very helpful, particularly if a company operates in several different areas of Canada.

 Work Eligibility and Social Insurance Number

-Using ATS software to keep track of SIN documents can make reporting easier and can assist with spotting complications with SINs.
+Using applicant tracking systems software to keep track of SIN documents makes reporting easier and assists with spotting SIN errors and complications.
 Additionally, the information can be transitioned into HR software upon hire.